arthurdouillard/hugo-website/content/post/deep-learning-scaling.md

 - [Deep Learning Scaling Is Predictable, Empirically](https://arxiv.org/abs/1712.00409) by Baidu Research.

-The last few years in Deep Learning have seen a rush to gigantism:
+The last years in Deep Learning have seen a rush to gigantism:

 - Models are becoming deeper and deeper from the 8 layers of [AlexNet](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf) to the [1001-layer ResNet](https://arxiv.org/abs/1603.05027).
-- Training on huge dataset is way more quicker, ImageNet can now (with enough computing power) been [trained in less than 20 minutes](https://arxiv.org/abs/1709.05011).
+- Training on large dataset is way quicker, ImageNet can now (with enough computing power) been [trained in less than 20 minutes](https://arxiv.org/abs/1709.05011).
 - Dataset size are increasing each year.